mukulmishra18/mukulmishra18.github.io/_posts/2017-6-23-Streaming-PDF-TextContent.md

 ## Hello !!

-This is third post in the series of my **Google Summer of Code 2017** experience.
+This is the third post in the series of my **Google Summer of Code 2017** experience.
 In [last post](http://mukulmishra.me/blog/sendWithStream-in-PDF.js/), I gave detailed overview of `SendWithStream` method of `MessageHandler`.
 In this post, I am going to give updates of [my project](https://github.com/mozilla/pdf.js/projects/4) _Streams API in PDF.js_.

 First phase of coding is about to end, and we already have our first Streams API supported PDF.js API i.e. **streamTextContent**.
 This API is inspired from PDF.js [**getTextContent**](https://github.com/mozilla/pdf.js/blob/master/src/display/api.js#L958) API, that is used to extract text contents of PDFs.
 As name suggests, _streamTextContent_ can be used to stream text contents of PDFs incrementally in small chunks.